meltemktn/Team-Arginine-HackBio/stage-1/README.md

 where $K = 0.8$.

-To do so, we utilize the parameters for the growth rate, initial concentration and final concentration as parameters within the function.
+To do so, we utilize the growth rate, initial concentration and final concentration as parameters within the function.
 We insert them in a formula described within the function and return a print statement.
 We apply the formula below as such:

 $t= -((ln((0.8/P_t)-1)-ln((0.8-P_0)/P_0))/r)$